 - Costs from warranty claims reduced by up to 30%

-A leading Tier-1 transmission supplier based in Japan was looking to reduce warranty claims by identifying manufacturing defects using production and end-of-line (EOL) test data.
-The EOL test involved more than 100 steps for a variety of performance-based quality assessments, ultimately analyzed by an SPC program.
-However, the program only analyzed 10% of the data collected from each unit, requiring an engineer to inspect all the data manually in cases of potential failure.
+A leading Tier-1 transmission supplier was looking to reduce warranty claims by identifying manufacturing defects using production and End of Line (EoL) test data.
+The test involved more than 100 steps for a variety of performance-based quality assessments, which were ultimately analyzed by an SPC-based program.
+However, the program only analyzed 10% of the data collected from each unit, requiring an engineer to inspect all of the data manually in cases of potential failure.

-Acerta’s team began by gathering information about the client’s manufacturing and data collection processes, which formed the basis of our intelligent feature engineering.
-Our industry experts identified non-polynomial features as potentially useful based on similarities between this application and past use cases.
-Acerta’s data scientists conducted a feature reduction, guided by machine-learning to prune out features that had little or no value to the final scoring algorithm.
+Acerta’s team began by gathering information about the client’s manufacturing and data collection processes, which formed the basis for our intelligent feature engineering.
+Our resident industry experts identified non-polynomial features as potentially useful based on similarities between this application and past use cases.
+Acerta’s data scientists conducted a feature reduction, deploying LinePulse to prune out features that had little or no value to the final scoring algorithm.

-Acerta created the requested model using unsupervised ensembled machine learning methods to generate an abnormality score for each transmission at EOL.
+Using unsupervised ensembled machine learning methods, LinePulse generated an abnormality score for each transmission at the end of the line.
 The score simultaneously evaluated single signals and multi-signal relationships, along with their expected behavior in each test step, and across several steps.
 It was calculated using the reconstruction error of different models in the ensemble.

-Transmissions from the test dataset were sorted based on their abnormality scores, with the model identifying the “least explainable” portions of the data.
+Transmissions from the test dataset were sorted based on their abnormality scores, with LinePulse identifying the “least explainable” portions of the data.

-Despite working from a small, unlabelled dataset, Acerta trained and delivered a model that generates a valid abnormality score for each transmission the client produces.
-The model uses data from multiple tests simultaneously to identify the signals with the greatest impact on abnormality score.
-In one instance, Acerta’s model identified a causal link between pressure delays and rotation delays.
-Detecting these specific signal relationships accelerated root cause analysis (RCA) of transmission issues by reducing the number of signals requiring manual investigation from approximately 4,000 per transmission to ten.
+Despite working from a small, unlabelled dataset, LinePulse was able to generate a valid abnormality score for each transmission at the end of the line.
+The platform uses data from multiple tests simultaneously to identify the signals with the greatest impact on abnormality score.
+In one instance, LinePulse identified a causal link between pressure delays and rotation delays.
+Detecting these specific signal relationships accelerated root cause analysis of transmission issues by reducing the number of signals requiring manual investigation from approximately 4,000 per transmission to ten.

-The model also demonstrated Acerta’s facility with multi-signal failure detection, something that was not possible with the client’s existing SPC program.
+Using Smart Line Analytics, LinePulse was able to conduct multi-signal failure detection, something that was not possible with the client’s existing SPC program.
 As indicated in the accompanying charts, there was no clear threshold crossed (i.e., no extreme value) that would have triggered an alert from the existing SPC program.
-Acerta’s model, on the other hand, identified these subtle deviations automatically and cross-correlated the abnormal region with other signals from the same transmission unit to ensure a high confidence score on its reporting.
+However, LinePulse identified these subtle deviations automatically and cross-correlated the abnormal region with other signals from the same transmission unit to ensure a high confidence score on its reporting.